sooriyaarachchi/pybites.github.io-src/content/pep8.md

 		from config import ...
 		...

-* Watch your [use of whitespace](https://www.python.org/dev/peps/pep-0008/#whitespace-in-expressions-and-statements): this takes practice, but becomes habit/ automatic over time.

 * Comments that contradict the code are worse than no comments, so keep them up2date.
 Use inline comments sparingly.
 Of course good code is mostly self-documenting.

 * Use docstrings, they are a great aid for auto-documenting your project with tools like [Sphinx](http://www.sphinx-doc.org/en/1.5.1/).
 Here is the [recommended syntax](https://www.python.org/dev/peps/pep-0257/):